This New Memoir Is Basically A Rock Climbing Version Of 'Wild' & You'll Love It

 “Anger gives me a backbone,” Redford tells Bustle.
 “Even thinking about being angry makes me sit up straighter.
 It’s my favorite emotion, but one I still have trouble accessing.
 It’s an emotion of defense, of strength, of dominance.
 That’s why women aren’t supposed to be angry.
 Why it’s ‘unfeminine.’”

-End of the Rope: Mountains, Marriage, and Motherhood by Jane Redford, $24, Amazon
+End of the Rope: Mountains, Marriage, and Motherhood by Jan Redford, $24, Amazon

 She’s mindful to distinguish between productive and unproductive anger — one that needs to be made more often, especially when discussing anger’s gender bias.
 “I’m not talking about throwing things or overpowering another,” Redford clarifies.
 “That’s not real, healthy, productive anger.
 That is usually a result of repression.
 Repressing anger is what slowly corrodes our spirit.
 I can attest to that personally.
 But when I feel healthy anger, and express it constructively, I feel like my inner protector is rising to the surface to be there for me.
 When I repress it, I repress my protector and I’m fair game.
 Anger, being such a strong emotion, usually leads to action.
 Movement.
 Coming unstuck.”